sheddyranking/Microsolft-Power-Bi./README.md

 > `DATESMTD` Returns the set of Dates upto the current date.
 This is actually an incremented process whereby the Sum total of the previous Month is Added to the Current.

+> `DATESYTD` Here everything is added Up from the Qter of the year.